 You may be asked to make special accommodations for students with disabilities (including learning and psychological disabilities).
 By state and federal law, you are required to respond to these requests.
 Please do not question the student in regard to details of the disability.
 If they do not already have an Authorization for Accommodation from the Disability Resource Center (DRC), please encourage them to contact DRC at 459-2089.
 Please be sure to get a copy of the Authorization form for each DRC student.

-Please be sure to contact Instructional Support Services regarding each student that approaches you about their accommodations.
+Please be sure to submit the Quiz/Exam form that is emailed to all faculty at the start of each quarter.
 Instructional Support Services assists faculty with making special arrangements.
 The types of accommodation that may be requested could include setting up separate exams for some students, giving them additional time for exams, providing large-type materials, allowing sign language interpreters, note-takers or tape recorders in your classroom, or moving to an accessible classroom.
 Information is available from the DRC at 459-2089.
 The email address is email@example.com.
 For more information: http://drc.ucsc.edu/, or visit the Americans with Disabilities Act home page at http://www.usdoj.gov/crt/ada/adahom1.htm

 The quarterly Schedule of Classes is the guide to enrolling in classes.
 It provides the appointment schedule for priority enrollment, the courses and their call numbers, course descriptions for courses offered, and instruction on how to access MyUCSC portal, the UCSC enrollment system.